Professor Jan Windebank

 I have been a very active member of the academic community promoting teaching and research in area studies within modern language departments and am currently Honorary President of the Association for the Study of Modern and Contemporary France - www.asmcf.org/ - and co-editor of the Journal for Contemporary European Studies - www.tandfonline.com/toc/cjea20/current.

-The first strand of this research on gender and domestic work has included analyses of the domestic labour debates in France, Franco-British comparisons of employed mothers' childcare strategies, evaluations of the impact of French state policy on gender divisions of labour in the home, policy towards paid domestic services in France, Franco-British comparisons of the use of paid domestic services and their impact on gender divisions of domestic labour and Franco-British comparisons of gender and voluntary work.
-In addition to my book The Informal Economy in France, published by Avebury in 1988 and in 2000 the work Women and work in France and Britain: practice, theory and policy with Palgrave Macmillan.
+The first strand of this research on gender and domestic work has included analyses of the domestic labour debates in France, Franco-British comparisons of employed mothers; childcare strategies, evaluations of the impact of French state policy on gender divisions of labour in the home, policy towards paid domestic services in France, Franco-British comparisons of the use of paid domestic services and their impact on gender divisions of domestic labour and Franco-British comparisons of gender and voluntary work.
+In addition to my book The Informal Economy in France, published by Avebury in 1988, in 2000 I published Women and work in France and Britain: practice, theory and policy with Palgrave Macmillan.

 My second strand of research addresses the question of using informal work as a tool for tackling social exclusion in a European perspective.
 The book Informal Employment in the Advanced Economies: implications for work and welfare, published in 1998 by Routledge was the first publication to recognise and theorise the heterogeneity of the paid informal sector in the advanced economies.
 The book Poverty and the Third Way, published by Routledge in 2003, analyses the role that informal work could play in tackling poverty in Europe.
 More recently, this research has focused on analysing the results from two 27-country Eurobarometer surveys of undeclared work within the theoretical and conceptual framework outlined in the 1998 Routledge publication.